-MAH CET Exam Pattern 2018 – Directorate of Technical Education (DTE) Maharashtra, the exam conducting body is expected to announce MAH CET 2018 exam pattern in the third week of January 2018 along with the notification.
-The MAH CET will be conducted on March 10 and 11, 2018.
-The MAH CET 2018 exam pattern is expected to remain unaltered this year.
+MAH CET Exam Pattern 2018 – Directorate of Technical Education (DTE) Maharashtra, the exam conducting body had announced MAH CET 2018 exam pattern on January 20 along with the notification.
+The MAH CET was conducted on March 10 and 11, 2018 in multiple sessions.
+The MAH CET exam pattern 2018 remained unaltered this year.
 According to the exam pattern of MAH CET 2018, it is a computer-based test of 150 minutes duration carrying 200 questions.
-Careers360 provides the MAH CET exam pattern 2018 for the betterment of the prospective candidates.
-MAH CET 2018 exam pattern is divided into four sections, namely, Logical Reasoning, Abstract Reasoning, Quantitative Aptitude and Verbal ability/Reading Comprehension.
+Careers360 provides the MAH CET 2018 exam pattern for the betterment of the prospective candidates.
+The exam pattern of MAH CET 2018 is divided into four sections, namely, Logical Reasoning, Abstract Reasoning, Quantitative Aptitude and Verbal ability/Reading Comprehension.
 There are five options or answer choices for each objective type question, and the candidates have to select the correct answer option from the given choices.
 As per the marking scheme for MAH CET 2018, candidates will score one mark for each correct answer.
 There is no negative marking scheme for MAH CET.
 The aspirants have the advantage of switching from one section to the other as there are no sectional time limits followed in the MAH CET exam pattern.

 Since 2016, few revisions have been made in exam pattern of MAH MBA/MMS CET.
 After the alteration in the MAH CET exam, the maximum weightage was rendered to the Logical Reasoning section.
 Out of the 200 questions, 75 are from Logical Reasoning section.
 Minimum weightage is given to Abstract Reasoning section which carries 25 questions.
 On the other hand, Quantitative Ability and Verbal Ability & Reading Comprehension sections carry the equal number of questions, which is 50.
-Till date, no structural or content based changes have been proposed by DTE Maharashtra for the upcoming MAH CET 2018 exam.
+No structural or content based changes were proposed by DTE Maharashtra for MAH CET 2018 exam.

 MAH CET Exam Pattern 2018 - MBA/MMS